curvedinf/wove/README.md

 -   **Normal Python Data**: Wove's task data looks like normal python variables because it is, and it creates inherent multithreaded data safety in the same way as map-reduce.
 -   **Minimal Boilerplate**: Get started with just the `async with weave() as w:` context manager and the `@w.do` decorator.
 -   **Sync & Async Transparency**: Mix `async def` and `def` functions freely. `wove` automatically runs synchronous functions in a background thread pool to avoid blocking the event loop.
--   **Zero Dependencies**: Wove is pure Python, using only the standard library.
+-   **Zero Dependencies**: Wove is pure Python, using only the standard library and can be integrated into any Python project.

 ## Installation
 Download wove with pip: